abaft/HackSoc/proposal/03-STRUCTURE.md

 Her role will be to arrange and minute committee meetings.
 She will also be responsible for the maintaining and keeping up-to date of members details.

 ## Social Secretary
-The Social Secretary will be _Aitor Baltasar Fernandez_.
+The Social Secretary will be _Aitor Loyens Fernandez_.

 His role will be to arrange social events and coerce members to attend them.